Tempest (South Korean band): 2023: The Calm Before the Storm and Into the Tempest

 The group released their fourth EP The Calm Before the Storm, on April 17, 2023.

 On June 19, Tempest released an ID clip for their first solo concert 2023 Tempest Show Con [T-OUR] will be held on August 12 and 13 at SK Handball Stadium.
 On June 20, Tempest announced that their first solo concert will also be held in Japan.
 On August 25, Tempest announced another date for their concert - this time in Macau.

 On September 20, 2023, the group came back with their first single album Into the Tempest.

 On September 27, Tempest got their second win in Show Champion with song "Vroom Vroom".
 Later, the group got their first ever win on Korean show Music Bank also with the song "Vroom Vroom".

-On October 19, Yuehua Entertainment announced that Hwarang would undergo surgery for his injured shoulder and would be going on hiatus to recover.
+On October 19, YH Entertainment announced that Hwarang would undergo surgery for his injured shoulder and would be going on hiatus to recover.

-2024–present: Tempest Voyage, Japanese debut with Bang! and Hwarang's departure
+2024: Tempest Voyage, Japanese debut with Bang! and Hwarang's departure

 On January 8, it was announced that Tempest would release their Japanese pre-debut single "Baddest Behavior" on January 31 as the ending theme for anime Run for Money: The Great Mission.

 On February 8, Tempest announced their first fan concert 2024 TEMPEST Fan Concert [UNiEVERSITY] would be held on April 13 and 14 at Yonsei University Auditorium.

 On February 16, Tempest released a poster through their SNS account hints their upcoming new album set to release on March 11.
 On February 19, Tempest revealed their fifth EP Tempest Voyage, through the released of scheduler image.

-On February 25, Nippon Columbia announced that Tempest would debut in Japan with the first Japanese EP Bang!, on April 10.
+On February 25, Nippon Columbia announced that Tempest would debut in Japan with the first Japanese EP Bang! on April 10.

-On March 6, Yuehua announced that Hwarang's activities have been suspended following personal controversies.
+On March 6, YH announced that Hwarang's activities have been suspended following personal controversies.
 After five months of being on hiatus, Hwarang's contract with Yuehua has been terminated and he would depart from the group.
 Tempest would continue to promote as a six-member group thereafter.